xonsh/xonsh/news/cp_int_hash.rst

 **Added:**

-* Added casting CommandPipeline to int or hash like described in the docs.
+* Added casting CommandPipeline to int, hash and str.

 **Changed:**